lilingxi01/noteaid-agent-template/README.md

 npm install
 ```

 And then, install Python dependencies in your local Python environment.
-You can use `conda` for managing different Python environments for different projects if you want.
-Simply run the following command in your terminal:
+Python 3.10 is required for dependency simplicity and behavior consistency purposes.
+You can use `conda` for managing different Python environments (including different Python versions) for different projects if you want.
+Once you setup the Python environment, simply run the following command in your terminal:

 ```bash
 pip install -r requirements.txt